Quern-stone: Rotary quern

 Disc querns consist of two flat disc-shaped stones, an upper stone with a cylindrical perforation for containing a handle and a lower stone with a central spindle hole.
 The adjustable, discoid rotary quern has larger, flatter and more discoid stones than the beehive type.
 The lower stone was completely perforated.
 The long handle rotated in a shallow socket in the upper surface of the upper stone.
-They are thought to have originated in Spain 2,500 years ago and appear to have arrived in maritime Scotland from about 200 BC with people who built the defensive homes known as brochs.
 This Iron Age type closely resembles the adjustable Highland quern still in use in historic times.
 In Ireland, disc querns were the dominant type of querns in use between the years 500 CE–1500 CE, and usually had a diameter of 30–60 cm.
 Garnett in his 1800 tour of Scotland describes the use of a hand quern as follows:

 The quern consists of two circular pieces of stone, generally grit or granite, about twenty inches in diameter.
 In the lower stone is a wooden peg, rounded at the top; on this the upper stone is nicely balanced, so as just to touch the lower one, by means of a piece of wood fixed in a large hole in this upper piece, but which does not fill the hole, room for feeding the mill being left on each side: it is so nicely balanced, that though there is some friction from the contact of the two stones, yet a very small momentum will make it revolve several times, when it has no corn in it.
 The corn being dried, two women sit down on the ground, having the quern between them; the one feeds it, while the other turns it round, relieving each other occasionally, and singing some Celtic songs all the time.